uboslinux/ubos-docs/sphinx/releases/beta13/release-notes/index.rst

   * ``ubos-admin backup`` and other commands that write files will now warn you if you are about to overwrite a file.

+  * ``ubos-admin createsite`` now asks you to repeat your site administrator password.
+    Added by popular request from people who mistyped their password.

   * The default UBOS "404 Page Not Found" page has gained a link to the top of the site.
     This is useful when a site has been rearranged and previously valid URLs 404.